sbb-design-systems/design-system-mobile-documentation/documentation/picker/picker-en.md

 ## 1. What does the element do?
-*   It is used for the entry of a date, time or combination of them.
+*   It is used for the entry of a value, date, time or combination of them.

 ## 2. When should the element be used?
 *   Whenever a date and/or time value is required from the user.